 The Theory Test

-This is usually a written test with questions covering the Highway Code, the Riding and Roadcraft Manual, and the rules of riding on the roads.
+This is a question paper with multiple choice answers.
+The questions cover the Highway Code, the Riding and Roadcraft Manual, and the rules of riding on the roads.

 The Simulated Road Route

-This part takes place in off road conditions.
-It is designed to test the rider’s ability to ride appropriately on the road.
-This includes observations, signalling, manoeuvring and negotiating a series of hazards that they may encounter on the roads.
+This part takes place in an enclosed area and is designed to test the rider’s ability to ride appropriately on the road.
+This includes observations, signalling, manoeuvring and negotiating a series of hazards they may encounter on the roads.